New universal operator approximation theorem for encoder-decoder architectures: Applications

-Using a sampling encoder, as for classical DeepONets, may not be possible in every function space.
-For example, if the input space is a Lebesgue space $\X = L^2(\Omega)$, not every $f\in \X$ has a continuous representative, which makes sampling not well-defined.
-As a way out, one could use an encoder corresponding to a Schauder basis, which is described below.
-In Hilbert spaces, such as $L^2(\Omega)$, one can also make use of frame encoders, which will be outlined in Section \ref{sec:examples_frame}.
-Analogously to classical DeepONets, we define Schauder basis DeepONets, which receive Schauder basis coefficients instead of sampling points as an input.
+\begin{remark} Using a sampling encoder, as for classical DeepONets, may not be reasonable in every function space.
+For example, if the input space is a Lebesgue space $\X = L^2(\Omega_\X, \R)$, not every $f\in \X$ has a continuous representative, which makes sampling not well-defined.
+As a way out, one could use an encoder corresponding to a Schauder basis, see Section \ref{sec:schauder_DeepONets}.
+In Hilbert spaces, such as $L^2(\Omega_\X, \R)$, one can also make use of frame encoders, which is outlined in Section \ref{sec:examples_frame}. \end{remark}

-\begin{definition}[\textbf{Schauder basis DeepONet}] Let $\X$ be a Banach space having a Schauder basis and $\Y$ be a normed space.
-The coefficient functionals with respect to the basis are denoted by $c_i:\X \to \K$.
-A Schauder basis DeepONet is a mapping

-where $\varphi_{i}\in \CC(\K^k, \K)$ and $v_i\in \Y$. \end{definition} A similar architecture has been presented in \cite[Section 3.1]{Jin2022_MIONET} for the case $\Y= \CC(\Omega, \R)$ and for $\varphi_{i}$, $v_i$ being neural networks.
-They considered the case that $\X$ is a finite cartesian product of Banach spaces $\X_1,...,\X_n$, where the latter all possess Schauder bases.
-It is easy to see that also $\X$ must then have a Schauder basis, so that the above Schauder basis DeepONets can be considered in Corollary \ref{coro:basis_DeepONets} below.
-Nevertheless, if more than one $\X_i$ is considered, the Multi-Input Operator Network (MIONet) architectures in \cite{Jin2022_MIONET} are different from Definition \ref{def:Schauder_basis_DeepONet}.